 You’ll never be wealthy as long as you owe other people more money than you have.
-So before you can be financially free, you’ve got to get rid of your bad debt.
+So before you can be financially free, you’ve got to get rid of your unhealthy debt.

-To be financially free, you need to pay off all your bad debt as soon as you can, avoid getting more, and only make room for good debt in your life.
+To be financially free, you need to pay off all your unhealthy debt as soon as you can, avoid getting more, and only make room for good debt in your life.

 You can tell the types of debt you have by knowing what assets you have.
 For example, if you’re in debt because you have a student loan, that’s actually a good type of debt because a student loan will get you a qualification, which will put you in a better position to get a job.
 You can see it this way: studying increases the value of you, your best asset.